Vector-Valued Gossip over $w$-Holonomic Networks: Preliminaries

 To illustrate, consider the following instances of pre-local stochastic matrices, which are associated with the edges $e_1,e_2$ and $e_3$, respectively, in the graph $\Vec{G}$:

 with $a_{ij},b_{ij}$ and $c_{ij}$ real numbers in the open interval $(0, 1)$.
-Note that none of the pre-local matrices provided in~\eqref{eqn:example_matrices} has a permutation block for any index set; in contrast, they have rows that have a single nonzero entry.
+Note that none of the pre-local matrices provided in~\eqref{eqn:example_matrices} has a permutation block for any index set; in contrast, they have rows that have a single nonzero entry. we will address these matrices in~\eqref{eqn:example_matrices} in later this section.